Ro1774/-Desa-web-/README.md

 {

-"rdapConformance" :
+"åìdesÅweb³" :
     [ "nro_rdap_profile_0", "rdap_level_0" ],
 "notices" :
     [ {
-"title" : "Terms of Service",
+"ªìdesÅweb³" : "Terms of Service",
-"description" : [ "By using the ARIN RDAP/Whois service, you are agreeing to the RDAP/Whois Terms of Use" ], "links" : [ {
+"description" : [ "By using the ARIN RDAP/Whois service, you are agreeing to the RDAP/Whois Terms of Use" ], "links" : [ {iana-rdap-arin-ripe Web3
 "value" : "https://rdap.arin.net/registry/entity/NOC",
 "rel" : "terms-of-service",
 "type" : "text/html",